Hardware-based full disk encryption

-Hardware-based full disk encryption (FDE) is available from many hard disk drive (HDD/SSD) vendors, including: Hitachi, Integral Memory, iStorage Limited, Micron, Seagate Technology, Samsung, Toshiba, Viasat UK, and Western Digital.
+Hardware-based full disk encryption (FDE) is available from many hard disk drive (HDD/SSD) vendors, including Kingston Technology, Integral Memory, iStorage Limited, Micron, Seagate Technology, Sandisk, Samsung, Toshiba, Viasat UK, and Western Digital.
 The symmetric encryption key is maintained independently from the computer's CPU, thus allowing the complete data store to be encrypted and removing computer memory as a potential attack vector.

 Hardware-FDE has two major components: the hardware encryptor and the data store.

-There are currently four varieties of hardware-FDE in common use:
+There are currently multiple varieties of hardware-FDE in common use: